vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 This patterns is useful to avoid blocking the navigation while _less important data_ is being fetched.
 It will display the page earlier while some of the parts of it are still loading and you are able to display loader indicators thanks to the `pending` property.

+Existing questions:

-TODO: it's possible to await all pending loaders with `await allPendingLoaders()`.
-Useful for SSR.
+- Should it be possible to await all pending loaders with `await allPendingLoaders()`?
+Is it useful for SSR.
 Otherwise we could always ignore lazy loaders in SSR.
 Do we need both?
 Do we need to selectively await some of them?
-TODO: transform a loader into a lazy version of it: `const useUserDataLazy = asLazyLoader(useUserData)`
+- Should we be able to transform a loader into a lazy version of it: `const useUserDataLazy = asLazyLoader(useUserData)`

 ## Controlling the navigation

 Since the data fetching happens within a navigation guard, it's possible to control the navigation like in regular navigation guards:

 - Thrown errors (or rejected Promises) will cancel the navigation (same behavior as in a regular navigation guard) and get intercepted by [Vue Router's error handling](https://router.vuejs.org/api/interfaces/router.html#onerror)
-- Redirection: TODO: use a helper? `return redirectTo(...)` / `navigateTo()`
+- Redirection: `return new NavigationResult(targetLocation)` -> like `return targetLocation` in a regular navigation guard
-- Cancelling the navigation: TODO: use a helper? `return abortNavigation()`.
-Other names? `abort(err?: any)`
+- Cancelling the navigation: `return new NavigationResult(false)` like `return false` in a regular navigation guard
-- Other possibility: having one single `next()` function (or other name)： rather not because can be called multiple times

 ```ts
 import { NavigationResult } from 'vue-router'